sueouu/SUM17-LING473/README.md

-# STATS Problem Set II
+# Problem Set II

+The purpose of this project is to develop a program to clean a corpus and tally the words in it.
-See pdf files for details.
+See files Project II.pdf and readme.txt for details.